Installation

 To replace a cartridge, remove the old cartridge from the housing.
 Check to see the location of any remaining rubber gaskets.
 If one has remained attached at the far end of the cylinder, it will take a long narrow object such as needle nosed pliers or a knife to dislodge it.
 A gasket left stuck in the base is easily pulled off.

-Each cartridge should be seated onto the circular post inside of the base of the housing (where the water flows in and out).
-The other end of the cartridge then will be fitted on the circular post at the enclosed far end of the cylinder (the long portion of the housing).
+Each cartridge should be seated onto the circular post inside of the cap of the housing (where the water flows in and out).
+The other end of the cartridge should be fitted properly also at the enclosed far end of the cylinder (the long portion of the housing).

-Place the cartridge in either the cylinder or on the base.
-Once the cartridge is seated, reattach the cylinder to the base, making sure that the cartridge is aligned on the circular posts at each end, and that the O-ring is in place at the open end of the cylinder for a good seal.
+Place the cartridge in either the cylinder or on the cap.
+Once the cartridge is seated, reattach the cylinder to the cap, making sure that the cartridge is aligned on the circular posts at each end, and that the O-ring is in place at the open end of the cylinder for a good seal.
 Keep the O-ring lubricated for prolonged life.
 (The company suggests petroleum jelly.
 Olive oil could also be used.)

 Cartridge Location